pixelgrade/gridable/README.md

 * `gridable_the_row_content` - filter - In case you need to filter the content of a specific row

-### Need some grid attributes?
+## Need some grid attributes?
-This plugin adds a nice interface to edit row or column attributes
+This plugin adds a nice interface to edit row or column [custom attributes](https://gist.github.com/andreilupu/2ed88a589ece14a8a8afdb1170db9e43)

 ```
 add_filter( 'gridable_row_options', function ( $options ) {